DavidMarsanic/delete-facebook-comments/README.md

 ### **Step 2: Let the Script Work**

-Once the script starts, it will navigate to your Facebook activity log for comments and begin the deletion process.
+Once the script starts, it will navigate to your Facebook activity log for content and begin the deletion process.

-The script will continuously check for comments and delete them.
-If there are no comments left or if there's a delay in loading, the script will wait until the checkbox to select comments becomes clickable again and then continue the deletion process.
+The script will continuously check for content and delete them.
+If there are no content left or if there's a delay in loading, the script will wait until the checkbox to select the content becomes clickable again and then continue the deletion process.

 ## **Notes**